JadynF/Rockr/docs/apidocumentation.md

 Request body must contain a "token" field with the users token (localStorage.getItem('token')).

-Response body is a JSON object that has "imagePath" field to get the listing image on the back-end webserver, the "listingId" for the listing, and the "creatorUsername" for the listing.
+Response body is a JSON object that has "imagePath" field to get the listing image on the back-end webserver, the "listingId" for the listing, the "creatorUsername" for the listing, the "listingName" for the listing, the "chairCondition" on the chair, the "chairPrice" for the chair, and the "chairColor" for the chair.

 ## /isAuthroized